okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/nodeexpress/enrollmentintegrationsteps.md

 </div>

-2. After choosing the authenticator, it asks the user for consent.
-In the example below the **Touch Id** authenticator is prompting the user for a fingerprint to confirm the consent.
+2. After the user chooses the authenticator, the device's local authenticator asks the user for consent to create the credentials.
+In the following example the **Touch ID** authenticator is prompting the user for a fingerprint to confirm the consent.

 <div class="common-image-format">